 Overview of Investment Banking in New York City

-- Private Placement of Securities: Investment banks help Companies to raise capital by privately issuing securities to an individual/ institution or a group of individuals/institutions.
-Such privately placed securities do not require too many disclosures as compared to the public offering and often give higher returns to the investors.
+- Private Placement of Shares: Investment banks help companies raise capital by privately issuing securities to an individual/ institution or a group of individuals/institutions.
+Such discreetly placed securities do not require too many disclosures compared to the public offering and often give higher returns to the investors.

-- Mergers and Acquisitions (M&As): M&As is a major activity of most of the investment banks where they would help the Companies to work out a deal at a fair price.
-The investment Bankers will lead the M&A and find, facilitate, finance, negotiate the deal.
+- Mergers and Acquisitions (M&As): M&As are a major activity of most investment banks where banks help the companies work out a deal at a fair price.
+The investment bankers lead the M&A and find, facilitate, finance, and negotiate the deal.

-- Risk Management: The investment banks help enterprises with risk management and provide service to hedge positions in interest rate swaps, Fx, options, futures, commodities, etc.
+- Risk Management: The investment banks help enterprises with risk management and provide service to hedge positions in interest rate swapsInterest Rate SwapsAn interest rate swap is a deal between two parties on interest payments.
+The most common interest rate swap arrangement is when Party A agrees to make payments to Party B on a fixed interest rate, and Party B pays Party A on a floating interest rate., Fx, options, futures, commodities, etc.

 - Public Trading of Securities: Most investment banks publicly trade in securities.
-They may be brokers, dealers, market makers.
-The investment banks do not restrict their trading capabilities to stocks and fixed income but also trade in other securities like derivatives, commodities, securitized products, etc.
+They may be brokers, dealers, market makersMarket MakersMarket makers are the financial institution and investment banks which ensures enough amount of liquidity in the market by maintaining enough trading volume in the market so that trading can be done without any problem..
+The investment banks do not restrict their trading capabilities to stocks and fixed income but trade in other securities like derivatives, commodities, securitized products, etc.

-- Investment Research and Analysis: Investment banks provide research and analysis on equities, debt products or IPOs, M&As, etc. Their research can vary from a corporate action to detailed analysis of the Company and its stock price.
+- Investment Research and Analysis: Investment banks provide research and analysis on equities, debt products or IPOs, M&As, etc. Their research can vary from a corporate action to a detailed analysis of its stock price.

 Investment banks are at the center of finance.
 They are involved in some form or the other in each financial transaction.